DLumen07/BSIT-ENROLLMENT-PROJECT/docs/system-overview.md

 ## Data Management & Mock Data

-All the data for this application is currently mocked (simulated) and located directly within the context files:
+All the data for this application is currently mocked (simulated) and located directly within the `AdminProvider` context file at `src/app/admin/context/admin-context.tsx`.
+This includes data for students, instructors, administrators, subjects, and more.

--   Admin data is initialized in `src/app/admin/context/admin-context.tsx`.
--   Student data is initialized in `src/app/student/context/student-context.tsx`.

 This makes it easy to quickly see the data structure and modify it for testing purposes.
-In a production scenario, the `useEffect` hook within these provider files would be used to fetch this data from a backend API, as outlined in the "Connecting to a Backend" section below.
+In a production scenario, the `useEffect` hook within the provider files would be used to fetch this data from a backend API, as outlined in the "Connecting to a Backend" section below.

+## Unified Staff Login & Role-Based Access

+To streamline access for all staff members, the system uses a single login portal for both administrators and instructors, located at `/admin-login`.

+### Login Logic

+When a user logs in with their email and password:
+1. The system first checks if the email exists in the `adminUsers` list.
+If a match is found, the `currentUser` state in the `AdminProvider` is set, and the user is redirected to the Admin Dashboard.
+2. If no admin account is found, it then checks the `instructors` list.
+If a match is found, the user is redirected to the Instructor Dashboard with their email as a query parameter, which the `InstructorProvider` uses to load the correct data.
+3. If no account is found, a login error is displayed.

+### Administrator Roles & Privileges

+The admin portal features a role-based access control (RBAC) system to manage permissions.
+The `currentUser`'s role determines which parts of the dashboard are visible and accessible.

+-   **Super Admin**:
+    -   Unrestricted access to all modules.
+    -   Can view and manage the **Administrators** page to create, edit, and delete other admin accounts.

+-   **Admin**:
+    -   Access to all modules **except** the "Administrators" page.
+    -   Can manage students, instructors, enrollment, subjects, and schedules.

+-   **Moderator**:
+    -   Has restricted, view-oriented access.
+    -   **Cannot** access the "Administrators" or "Instructors" pages.
+    -   Can view student data and schedules but has limited editing capabilities.

+## Instructor Portal

+The system includes a dedicated portal for instructors, providing them with the tools they need to manage their classes and students.

+### Key Features:

+-   **Personalized Dashboard**: Upon logging in, instructors see a summary of their schedule for the current day and an overview of the classes they are handling.
+-   **"My Schedule" Page**: A full, calendar-style view of their weekly teaching schedule, showing all assigned classes, times, and locations.
+-   **"My Classes" Page**: This is the core of the instructor portal.
+For each class, an instructor can:
+    -   View a complete roster of enrolled students.
+    -   Input and update final grades for each student.
+-   **Grade Management**: Grades submitted by instructors are saved directly into the main `grades` object within the `AdminContext`.
+This ensures that the academic records are always up-to-date and seamlessly integrated with the prerequisite validation system used during enrollment.

 ## Dynamic Validation Logic